Early Impressions Childcare

 Children with diverse needs and their families are known to staff and are well catered for.

 Families are communicated with regularly.
 They are welcomed and warmly invited into the centre.
 Teachers seek to extend this relationship so that families respond to children's learning more readily through the online documented system.
-Information from families should contribute to assessment for learning, curriculum planning and evaluation to inform daily curriculum activities.
+Information from families should contribute to assessment for learning, curriculum planning, and evaluation to inform daily curriculum activities.

-At the time of this ERO review, staff have begun to consider how to effectively plan for all children who attend the service.
+At the time of this ERO review, staff has begun to consider how to effectively plan for all children who attend the service.
 Managers agree additional professional development should support teachers to use focused and deliberate assessment, planning and evaluation practices.

 The programme requires considerable attention to better meet children's learning needs.
 Teachers should provide a responsive curriculum that is inclusive of children's deep interests.
 The service's valued outcomes for children's learning are not yet visible in teachers' planning.

-Self review has been a useful vehicle for teachers to share expectations, practices.
+Self-review has been a useful vehicle for teachers to share expectations, practices.
 It is timely to now extend the practice to better analyse outcomes and to strengthen the evaluation of programme effectiveness for children's learning.